 Signs, symptoms, diagnosis

 The first sign of a melanoma is a change in an existing mole or freckle, or the appearance of a new mole or freckle.
-The most common site for melanomas to occur in men is the back (approximately 40%) and the most common site for melanomas to occur in women is the leg (approximately 40%).
+The most common site for melanomas to occur is the back for men, and the legs for women.

 If any changes or new moles or freckles are noticed, consult a doctor promptly.
 The doctor will examine the suspicious mole or freckle and look for any of the characteristic signs that may indicate that it is a melanoma.
 They will also examine the rest of the body for any other suspicious moles or freckles.
 When assessing a suspicious freckle or mole, doctors may use one or both of the following assessment criteria.